freiguy1/notes/notes/recipes/venison-roast.md

 5. Allow to cook for first half of day (3-5 hours) on low.
 When we did it, it was for 4 hours.
 6. Chop up veggies into bite size pieces.
 7. Drain corn.
 8. Place veggies in crock pot.
+Keep meat on bottom so it is most tender.
 9. Cook on low for another 4-5 hours (until veggies are done to your liking - check carrots).
     - We tried for 5 hours (the rest of the afternoon of our work day) and veggies were a bit soft/overcooked.
 10. Take meat out, place on cutting board and remove the bone if there is one.
 It should mostly fall right out.
-    - Venison shoulder blade roasts can have a clear slimey substance in the middle of one of the bigger hunks of meat.
+    - Venison shoulder blade roasts can have a clear slimey smelly substance in the middle of one of the bigger hunks of meat.
 I try to remove as much of that as possible.
 Probably not that big of a deal.
 11. Cut the meat into smaller pieces.
 12. Add the meat back to the crock pot, stir, and serve.